Riddles, Scavenger hunt by age groups

 Animal Riddles

 These riddles draw on animals that 7- to 9-year-olds have likely seen, read about, or studied at school.
-The clues mix fun facts with familiar behaviours.
+The clues mix fun facts with familiar behaviors.

 1. Chameleon